 I am a true « Parisienne », born in Paris, living in Paris.

 As a matter of fact, my timetable doesn’t only revolve around work but also very much around my children.
 I have two biological kids and a chosen daughter (that I didn’t actually carry).
-The former, who are still very young, drain me of all energy whilst at the same time giving boundless strength.
-The latter, who is in her late teens, keeps on delighting me with her vision of life.
+The former, who are still young, drain me of all energy whilst at the same time giving boundless strength.
+The latter, who is now a young lady, keeps on delighting me with her vision of life.
 All three have a high comical potential, which I strongly encourage as it enables us to face everyday struggles from a light, philosophical point of view.

 Let it be said that I am financially comfortable and let it be known that I love beautiful things.
 To paraphrase Oscar Wilde – whose philosophy touches everyday life – I know the price of nothing but the value of everything.
 The people who invest so much of their time, patience and work in a piece of « haute couture » or « haute joaillerie » inspire me with infinite admiration.